New York City water supply system: Distribution

 There are 965 water sampling stations in New York City.
 The water-sampling system has been in use since 1997.
-They consist of small cast-iron boxes with spigots inside them, raised 4.5 ft above the ground.
-Scientists from the city measure water from 50 stations every day.
-The samples are then tested for microorganisms, toxic chemicals, and other contaminants that could potentially harm users of the water supply system.
+The stations are small cast-iron boxes with spigots inside them, raised 4.5 ft above the ground.
+Scientists from the city measure the water every day, totaling over 1,300 stations per month, at up to 546 locations.
+The samples are then tested for microorganisms, toxic chemicals, and other contaminants.
 In 2015, the DEP performed 383,000 tests on 31,700 water samples.

 Ongoing repairs and upgrades

 Leaks were first discovered in the Delaware Aqueduct in 1988, with water losses up to 36 e6USgal per day.
 In 2010 the city announced a plan for a major repair project for the aqueduct.
 In 2013 work began on a 2.5 mi bypass tunnel under the Hudson River, the largest construction project in DEP's history.
 The tunnel construction completed in 2019 and the overall bypass project is expected to be complete in 2027.

 In 2018, the city announced a US$1 billion investment to protect the integrity of its municipal water system and to maintain the purity of its unfiltered water supply.
 A significant portion of the investment will be used to prevent the turbidity that might be caused by climate change, including relocating the residents and cleaning up decaying plantations near the watersheds, and conducting flood-preventing research for infrastructures near the watersheds.
 According to Eric A. Goldstein, a senior lawyer for the Natural Resources Defense Council: "This is no time to let down one’s guard".

 The construction of Water Tunnel No. 3 is intended to provide the city with a critical third connection to its upstate supply system so that the city can, for the first time, close tunnels No. 1 and No. 2 for repair.
 The tunnel will eventually be more than 60 mi long.
 Construction began in 1970 and portions of the tunnel opened in 1998 and 2013.
 The remaining sections are expected to be complete by 2032.